 If you do choose to pay for your service, don't go to just anybody that's licensed.
 We know that the bumps can happen despite the greatest intentions.
 However, those who are crafty have the best chance of not breaking the hair and avoiding other side effects.

-For example, some techs prefer hard wax for at least part of the bikini area which is wonderful for coarse hair which 'shrink wraps' it so that it can be easily lifted.
+For example, some techs prefer hard wax for at least part of the bikini area, which is wonderful for coarse hair, as it 'shrink wraps' hair so that it can be easily lifted.

 Lightly exfoliating before waxing with an ayate cloth or another mild exfoliator like Herbivore's Coco Rose Body Polish ($38) helps remove dead skin cells allowing for a better and easier service.
 Also, gently exfoliate a day after the wax if the area isn't red, inflamed or irritated.

 If you have gotten any type of body waxing then you want the skin to be able to "breathe," rather than be constricted.
-Not only can tight clothes irritate freshly waxed areas, weeks later it can encourage the hair to grow back into the skin.
+Not only can tight clothes irritate freshly waxed areas, but it can also damage hair follicles.

 An alternative to waxing is sugaring paste, which also lifts the entire hair.
 Unlike waxing, which removes hair in the opposite direction of hair growth, the paste removes it in the way that it grows.
-This puts less strain on the hair so it's less likely to break either above or below the skin.
+This is meant to put less strain on the hair so it's less likely to break either above or below the skin.